Meghana430/Developing-an-API-Level-Wine-Data-Recommendation-System/README.md

 ## Features

 - **Personalized Recommendations**: Offers wine suggestions tailored to the user's past interactions and preferences.
-- **Advanced Matching Techniques**: Utilizes Collaborative Filtering and Cosine Similarity to identify the best wine matches.
+- **Advanced Matching Techniques**: Utilizes Collaborative Filtering and Cosine Similarity to identify the best wine matches
 - **User-Friendly API**: Easy-to-use endpoints for submitting user data and receiving wine recommendations.

 ## How It Works